-- The Successful Respondent is required to deliver a letter of credit (the "Closing Letter of Credit") in the amount of CAD \$10 Million to OLG to secure various obligations under the RFP and the Transition and Asset Purchase Agreement. - Prior to or concurrently with the execution and delivery of the Casino Operating and Services Agreement, the Closing Letter of Credit will be replaced by the Service Provider with a letter of credit in favour of OLG in an amount of \$12 Million (the "Performance Letter of Credit"), as security for, among other things, the payment and the performance by the Service Provider of certain obligations under the Transition and Asset Purchase Agreement and the Casino Operating and Services Agreement.
+- The Successful Respondent is required to deliver a letter of credit (the "Closing Letter of Credit") in the amount of CAD \$15 Million to OLG to secure various obligations under the RFP and the Transition and Asset Purchase Agreement. - Prior to or concurrently with the execution and delivery of the Casino Operating and Services Agreement the Closing Letter of Credit will be replaced by the Service Provider with a letter of credit (or both) in favour of OLG in an aggregate amount up to CAD \$50 Million (the "Performance Letter of Credit"), as security for, among other things, the payment and the performance by the Service Provider of certain obligations under the Transition and Asset Purchase Agreement and the Casino Operating and Services Agreement and any obligations guaranteed by OLG under the terms of the leases/licenses applicable to the relevant Gaming Sites and Niagara Falls Entertainment Centre.
+OLG may direct that the Service Provider provide a separate letter of credit in favour of the landlord under the lease for the Niagara Falls Entertainment Centre as security for the obligations of the tenant thereunder (in which event, the amount of the letter of credit to be provided to OLG by the Service Provider will be reduced by the amount of this separate letter of credit as directed by OLG)